linusfri/deployments-v2/README.md

 1. Add the node to the OpenTofu `terraflake` output.
 2. Create `nixos/servers/<name>/default.nix`, `disk-config.nix`, `hardware.nix`, `rekey.nix`, and `ssh-host-key.pub`.
-3. Ensure the directory name exactly matches the node's `name` in state.
+3. Ensure the directory name exactly matches the node's `name` in tofu state.
-4. Run `refresh-infrastructure`, then install or deploy with the explicit host name.
+4. Run `show-infra`, then install or deploy with the explicit host name.

 The flake derives `nixosConfigurations` and `deploy.nodes` from the parsed state; no separate host list is maintained.